ali-sevinc/filimci/README.md

 # Movie tracker demo project.

-Intermediate/advance usages of useState, useEffect, customHooks, re-usable components, event-listeners and more.
+Intermediate/advance usages of useState, useEffect, useRef, customHooks, re-usable components, event-listeners and more.

 ### Built with: